Oszust-Industries/Hangman/README.md

 ## Category List:

-### Hangman: Cities category
+### Cities

 Release Date: May 10, 2021

 This category introduces fifty-one new rounds.
-Each round features a major U.S. city from all states plus Washington, D.C.
+Each round features a major U.S. city from all states and Washington, D.C. as well.
 <br />
 <br />
 <br />
-### Hangman: Movies category
+### Movies

 Release Date: May 10, 2021